lucasjellema/fontys-spring2023-microservices-messaging-kafka/lab4/readme.md

 The reason that the IoT Platform microservice reconsumes all data from the Kafka topic whenever it is started again is a combination of two things:
 ```
-const kafkaConf = { "group.id": "iot-platform-consumer"+new Date().getTime()
+ const CONSUMER_GROUP_ID = "iot-platform-consumer"+new Date().getTime()
-...
-const stream = new Kafka.KafkaConsumer.createReadStream(kafkaConf, { "auto.offset.reset": "earliest" }, {
-...
+ const consumer = kafka.consumer({ groupId: CONSUMER_GROUP_ID })
+ await consumer.subscribe({ topic: topic, fromBeginning: true })...
 ```
 1. The consumer group id is different on each instance of the IoT Platform microservice.
 Each instance will have a fresh offset into the Connection Mandates Topic.
-2. The `offset.reset` is set to `earliest`.
+2. The `fromBeginning` is set to `true`.
 This means that the offset is set to oldest message on the topic

-If you were to start the IoT Platform service in new terminal window, it would get hold of exactly the same connection mandate data as the first instance.
+If you were to start the IoT Platform service in a new terminal window, it would get hold of exactly the same connection mandate data as the first instance.

 When you introduce a state store for the IoT Platform service - for example a NoSQL key-value store to persist the mapping between connection identifier and mandate level, shared between all instances of the microservice - you would immediately persist each Kafka message to the store.
 You would no longer have a need to always consume all messages on the Kafka topic from the earliest message on; in fact, that is emphatically what you would not want to do.
 At this point, you would change the *consumer group id* into a fixed value.
 Restarting the microservice would result in consuming only messages produced since the service last consumed a message from the topic as well as new messages.

 ### Restarting the CRM service

 Now you may wonder what would happen if you restart the CRM service?
 Go ahead.
-Stop the CRM service and restart it, using `npm start` in the `lab3-diy-cqrs\CRM` directory.
+Stop the CRM service and restart it, using `npm start` in the `lab4-diy-cqrs\CRM` directory.

-Now retrieve the mandate setting for connection identifier 7733 - the one that was updated to 2 through the CRM service earlier on:
+Now retrieve the mandate setting for connection identifier 7733 from the IoT Platform Service - the one that was updated to 2 through the CRM service earlier on:

 ```
 curl  http://localhost:3006?connectionId=7733 -v
 ```

 What happened when you restarted the CRM service is that it reloaded the *customer-database.csv* file and produced messages for each of the records.
 In this file, the mandate level for the connection identifier is 1.
-The readjustment to 2 was published to the Kafka Topic but not written to the CSV file.
+The adjustment to 2 was published to the Kafka Topic but not written to the CSV file.
 It did not become a persistent part of the state of the CRM service.
 The message on the Kafka Topic stating the mandate level at 1 - produced as the CRM service was restarting - has overridden the earlier message on the topic that declared the mandate level for 7733 to be 2.